lexedata/lexedata/docs/tour.rst

 (deliberately, so this tour can show some steps in the cleaning process) of her lexical dataset.
 The data is stored in an Excel file which you can download from https://github.com/Anaphory/lexedata/blob/master/src/lexeadata/data/example-bantu.xlsx in the lexedata repository.
-(I will use the most recent version here, which comes shipped with lexedata.
-Sorry this looks a bit cryptic, but as I said, this way the testing system also knows where to find the file.) ::
+(We will use the most recent version here, which comes shipped with lexedata.
+Sorry this looks a bit cryptic, but as we said, this way the testing system also knows where to find the file.) ::

     $ python -c 'import pkg_resources; open("bantu.xlsx", "wb").write(pkg_resources.resource_stream("lexedata", "data/example-bantu.xlsx").read())'